YetAnotherNerd/whatlastgenre/README.md

 Feel free to share your improvements to the [data/*.txt](wlg/data) files or send me your logfile so i can use it for debugging myself.

-Another way to find possbile aliases is using the difflib `-d` argument.
+Another way to find possible aliases is using the difflib `-d` argument.

 Please report any bugs and errors, i would like to fix them :)